 Frequently Asked Questions

-Both Foundation (first year) and Advanced (second year) students often have questions about their field placements and the placement process.
+Both Foundation (first year) and Advanced (second year) students often have questions about their placements and the placement process.

 For more information, please review the field manual, or contact the OFE at fieldeducation@ssw.umaryland.edu or (410) 706-7187.